MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/quickstart-create-server-dotnet-sdk.md

 ## Run the file
-### Everytime you make any change in the .cs file please donot forget to build and then run the file:
+### Everytime you make any change in the .cs file do not forget to build and then run the file:
 Run the .cs file with the below commands
 ```bash
 dotnet build